PipedreamHQ/pipedream/docs/docs/api/rest/workflows/README.md

 ## Creating a new workflow from a template

-Workflows can be shared as templates using a [Share Link](/workflows/sharing/).
+Workflows can be shared as templates using a [Workflow Share Link](/workflows/sharing/).
 When you share a workflow, a unique key is created that represents that workflow's triggers, steps and settings.

-However, opening shared workflow link with a browser will not include sharing private resources - such as connected accounts, sources and data stores.
+However, opening workflow share link with a browser will not include sharing private resources - such as connected accounts, sources and data stores.
 Connections to your private resources have to be populated by hand.

 The [create workflow endpoint](/api/rest/#create-a-workflow) allows you to programmatically assign your own connected accounts, props within the workflow, and even deploy the workflow in a single API request.

 ### Step 1 - Create a workflow share link

-First, you'll need to start with workflow template.
+First, you’ll need a workflow template.
 To create a new workflow template, follow this short guide.

-A shared workflow template URL has the following format:
+A workflow share link has the following format:

 ```
 https://pipedream.com/new?h=tch_abc123